 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-Notice: Please note that the Chapel is now closed for restoration works in readiness for our re opening at the end of July 2014.
+Notice: Please note that the Chapel is now closed for restoration works in readiness for our re opening in early August.
+Please check before visiting us.

 World famous chapel containing Stanley Spencer's visionary paintings